dlopez-bioinfo/dlopez-bioinfo.github.io/cnvDB/readme.md

 * **The Human Phenotype Ontology**.
 The Human Phenotype Ontology [HPO](https://hpo.jax.org/app/) provides a standardized vocabulary of phenotypic abnormalities encountered in human disease.
 We provide HPO annotations derived directly from gene-phenotipe links and from the patient network analysis carried out by [A. Reyes-Palomares et at](https://doi.org/10.1186/s12864-016-2569-6).

 * **UCSC**.
 The wgEncodeEH000322 track from [UCSC](hgdownload.soe.ucsc.edu) provides information about the mappability of the genome.
-This annotation can be useful to detect false positives and biases in CNV prediction softwares.
+This annotation can be useful to detect false positives and biases in CNV predictions.

 ## <a name="citation">Citation</a>